-The baby had an explosion poo: crap up her back, on her legs, living room floor, and on your clean shirt, just as you are headed out the door to an important appointment.
+The baby had an explosion poo: crap up her back, on her legs, living room floor, and a clean shirt, just as you head out the door to an important appointment.

 You just swept the kitchen floor for the fourth time in two hours because your kids insist on throwing their just-prepared food on the floor instead of feeding their tummies.

 Your teen responds with a bad attitude when you try to engage in conversation about school, ask for help around the house, or breathe near him.

 Some days, it’s not easy to stay calm and composed when you feel like everything around you, even your tatas are headed south.

 It’s everything from more intensive parenting styles, higher expectations for our kids’ success, relationship demands, lack of time and support, and financial woes.

 Research states, “70 percent of U.S. moms say mothering is “incredibly stressful.”
 Ninety-six percent also feel that we are way more stressed than our mothers were.

 I’ve said it before, and I’ll repeat it, mommin’ ain’t easy.

 Here are 10 ways to keep your cool and prevent yourself from becoming an exploding head emoji. 🤯